 The files haven’t disappeared, though.
 You just have to dig in to your Android device’s settings to find them.
 In some cases, you may need to install a file manager to help you keep those downloaded files under control.
 Let’s take a look at some options.

-You should now see the file you recently downloaded with a date and time.
-If you tap on the “More” option at the top right, you can do more with your downloaded files.
-For example, you can clear your download history, edit, share, and sort by.
+Your downloaded files should be listed, with the most recent one at the top.
+If you tap the three-dotted menu option at the top right, you can do more with your downloaded files — you can clear your download history, edit, share, and sort files.

 To make your downloads easier to find, you can use the “Sort by” option and organize them either by time, type, name, size, ascending or descending – whatever works best for you.